tasfiaSE/-AI-COURSE/AI Tools Exploration/README.md

 **Tool:** [Gamma.app](https://gamma.app)

-### Workflow:
+**Workflow:**
-- Crafted a detailed prompt with ChatGPT to summarize the entire AI course into 10 structured slides.
+- Generated a prompt with ChatGPT summarizing the AI course.
-- Used Gamma’s AI presentation generator to auto-create slides with titles, bullet points, and visuals.
+- Used Gamma AI to create a polished 10-slide presentation with titles, bullets, and visuals.
-- Chose a sleek, professional theme for clarity and engagement.
+- Selected a professional theme, reviewed slides, and exported as PDF.
-- Reviewed and polished slides before exporting as a **PDF**.

 ---

-## 📂 Project Folder Structure

-AI-Tools-Exploration/
-├── 🎞️ ai_course_summary_video.mp4
-├── 📄 ai_course_presentation.pdf
-└── 📜 README.md
+## 🎬 Animaker Video Creation

+**Tool:** Animaker (free plan)

+Includes:
+- Uploaded the final script into Animaker’s **Script-to-Video** editor.
+- Added Sir’s photo and topic icons.
+- Selected an AI voice and clean animation theme.
+- Exported the final video (under 2 minutes, free plan) 🌟

 ---

-🧠 Topics Covered in Video & Slides
-What is Artificial Intelligence
-Types of AI
-Intelligent Agents and Environments
-Uninformed Search (BFS, DFS, IDS)
-Informed Search (A*, Best First, Heuristics)
-Game Playing (Minimax, Alpha-Beta Pruning)
-Lab Projects: Tic Tac Toe, Chess, Connect Four
+## 📂 Project Structure